Khamel83/atlas-code/LLM_HANDOVER.md

     - Never carry more than the last summary + current step context.
     - Use `/restore` to load just those when starting a new session.

-> _By baking these rules into your system prompt, Claude Code will handle context compression, token monitoring, and model-tier switching automatically on every run._
+> _By baking these rules into your system prompt, Atlas Code will handle context compression, token monitoring, and model-tier switching automatically on every run._

 ### Model Tiering Definitions

 To ensure consistent understanding and routing of LLM tasks, the following model tiering system is adopted across Atlas Code:

 *   **Silver / Low Tier:** Suitable for repetitive, low-complexity tasks, or initial drafting where speed and cost-efficiency are paramount.
-Equivalent to "Flash-Lite" or similar fast, economical models.
+Configured by `MODEL_TIER_EXECUTION` in `.env`.
 *   **Gold / Mid Tier:** Ideal for general drafting, code edits, and tasks requiring a balance of capability and efficiency.
-Equivalent to "medium-tier" models.
+Configured by `MODEL_TIER_DRAFTING` in `.env`.
 *   **Platinum / Top Tier:** Reserved for planning, complex analysis, and critical code generation where high accuracy and reasoning are essential.
-Equivalent to "top-tier" models.
+Configured by `MODEL_TIER_PLANNING` in `.env`.
 *   **Diamond / Flagship Tier:** The highest tier, for the most demanding tasks, advanced reasoning, and flagship model capabilities.
+(Currently not directly configurable via `.env`, but can be used by setting `MODEL_TIER_PLANNING` to a flagship model).

+### Budget Management

+Atlas Code incorporates a budget management system to help control LLM API costs.
+Key configurations are set in the `.env` file:

+*   `DAILY_BUDGET`: Your daily spending limit in USD.
+*   `NOTIFY_THRESHOLDS`: Comma-separated percentages (e.g., `0.8,0.95`) at which you will be notified of your spending.
+*   `CUTOFF_TIME`: A 24-hour time (e.g., `17:00`) after which Atlas Code may automatically switch to a more cost-effective model tier if the budget is nearing its limit.

-**Summary of Work Completed in this Session:**
+## Summary of Work Completed in this Session:

 1.  **Systematic Handover Process Implementation:**
     *   **HandoverManager (`aider/handover_manager.py`):** Core infrastructure for capturing complete session state, including model configuration, file context, conversation history, and performance metrics.